panoptic-labs/docs/docs/developers/V1.0/contract.CollateralTracker.md

 *See [IERC20-transfer](/docs/developers/tokens/abstract.ERC20Minimal#transfer).
 Requirements:
-- the caller must have a balance of at least 'amount'.
+- the caller must have a balance of at least `amount`.
 - the msg.sender must not have any position on the panoptic pool*